ericchiang/blog/content/post/containers-from-scratch.md

 Killed
 ```

-If you're still reading, congratulations!
+If that didn't crash your computer, congratulations!

-cgroups can't be removed until every processes in the `tasks` file has exited or been reassigned.
+cgroups can't be removed until every processes in the `tasks` file has exited or been reassigned to another group.
 Exit the shell and remove the directory with `rmdir` (don't use `rm -r`).

 ```
 # exit